-When I saw this beautiful Italianate-style house with the bright yellow door, I had to learn more about it.
-Known as “The Moorings,” it was built in 1864 and sits on Main Street near downtown Chatham in Cape Cod.
+This beautiful Italianate-style house with the bright yellow door is known as “The Moorings.”
+It was built in 1864 and sits on Main Street near downtown Chatham in Cape Cod.

-It didn’t look bad, but a lot of changes had been made to the house over the years that took away from its original character.
-According to the PSD website:
+A lot of changes had been made to the house over the years that took away from its original character.

 Here’s one of the old photographs of the house, circa 1918, that they’re referring to:

 Isn’t it fun to see old photos like that?

 The house used to have shutters and a more elegant gable above the front door.